-As explained in the Appendix on Reasons common to several requests your adaptation is rejected.
+As explained in Section (iv) in the Appendix on Reasons common to several requests all provided studies are not adequate.

 Your comments to the draft decision specific to the short-term toxicity testing on fish are addressed in the Appendix on Reasons common to several requests.